 For the 2020 Rattle Chapbook Prize, we received 1,885 entries, and far more wonderful manuscripts than we have space to publish.
 We’re excited to announced three winners this year.
-Each poet will receive $5,000, and each of their chapbooks will be distributed to all 7,000 of our subscribers, beginning with the Fall 2020 issue of Rattle.
-Per the guidelines, at least one of the winners had to be a poet who had never published a full-length book, but it turned out that two of these winners qualified.
+Each poet will receive $5,000, and each of their chapbooks will be distributed to all 8,000 of our subscribers, beginning with the Fall 2020 issue of Rattle.
+Per the guidelines, at least one of the winners had to be a poet who had never published a full-length book.

 ~ Fall 2020 ~